Neoteroi/BlackSheep-Docs/docs/client.md

     return {"ok": True, "client_instance_id": id(http_client)}
 ```

-When following this approach, the http client can be automatically injected to
+When following this approach, the HTTP client can be automatically injected
-request handlers, and services that need it, and is automatically disposed when
+into request handlers, and services that need it, and is automatically disposed
-the application is stopped.
+of when the application is stopped.